DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00008_reelase-test-plan.md

 11. [232973 Remove mixed datasets (comparator sets & RAG)](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/232973) - We have now removed the mixed comparators and RAG.
 This has been validated in dev/test and will be checked again in pre production.
 12. [232741 School part of federation link to federation page](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/232741)- The schools part of federation are now linked with the federation page.
 This is tested in dev/test and will be checked again in pre production.
 13. [232745 Federation homepage](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/232745) - Added federation homepage to the service and tested it in test environment. will review the changes again in pre production.
 14. [233513 Historic Data - Inconsistent Wording](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/233513) - Wording has been updated on the historic page to match with other pages.
 We have verified the changes in test and will check again in pre production.

 **Updates Not to be Tested:**

 1. [231298 Ensure daily backup of the databases to an Azure storage account.](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/231298) - Daily backup of the databases have been set up.
 No further action is needed.
 2. [231790 Ensure daily backup of the raw input files on an Azure storage account](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/231790) - Daily backup of raw input files have been set up.
 No further action is needed.
 3. [231299 Review & ensure database backup policy is correct](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/231299) - The policy for db backup is is reviewed and tested.
 No further action is needed.
+4. [233516 Comparator set for special schools](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/233516) - content updated as expected.
+No further action is needed.

 ## Test Deliverables
 **Documents:**